 CHI has also launched a campaign to encourage women and girls to wear a red outfit every Wednesday to challenge the taboo and prompt discussions about periods.

 Information like that presented in Kolu’s Moon can drastically decrease teenage pregnancy rates, but Naomi said it has been hard to find funding for these kinds of projects – until recently.

-In February 2020, CHI joined GFC’s Ending Violence, Empowering Girls initiative funded by the NoVo Foundation and People’s Postcode Lottery which has helped CHI build a network of like-minded local organizations and learn from distant organizations doing similar work, in addition to providing CHI with some flexible funding.
+In February 2020, CHI joined GFC’s Ending Violence, Empowering Girls initiative funded by Tides Foundation and People’s Postcode Lottery which has helped CHI build a network of like-minded local organizations and learn from distant organizations doing similar work, in addition to providing CHI with some flexible funding.